 - 1 bay leaf

-- 1 cup dry vermouth or sherry
+- 1 cup (240ml) dry vermouth or sherry

-- 1 teaspoon soy sauce
+- 1 teaspoon (5ml) soy sauce

-- 3 tablespoons unsalted butter
+- 3 tablespoons (45g) unsalted butter

-- 2 teaspoons juice from 1 lemon
+- 2 teaspoons (10ml) juice from 1 lemon

-Set oven rack to upper-middle position and preheat oven to 500°F. Using sharp kitchen shears, remove spine from chicken and cut spine into five to six 1-inch long pieces.
+Place oven rack in upper-middle position and preheat oven to 500°F (260°C).
+Using sharp kitchen shears, remove spine from chicken and cut spine into 5 to 6 one-inch-long pieces.
 Set spine aside.
-Flatten chicken by placing flat skin side up on cutting board and applying firm pressure to breast bone.
-Rub chicken on all surfaces with 1 tablespoon oil.
-Combine 1 tablespoon kosher salt, 1/2 teaspoon ground black pepper, and 1 teaspoon baking powder (if using) in a small bowl.
-Sprinkle all over chicken.

-Set wire rack in rimmed baking sheet lined with aluminum foil.
+Flatten chicken by placing skin side up on a cutting board and applying firm pressure to breastbone.
+Transfer to a wire rack set in a foil-lined rimmed baking sheet.
 Position chicken so that breasts are aligned with center of baking sheet and legs are close to edge.

-Roast until thickest part of breast close to bone registers 150 degrees on an instant-read thermometer and joint between thighs and body registers at least 170°F, about 45 minutes, reducing the heat to 450°F if the chicken starts to darken too quickly.
+Roast chicken until thickest part of breast close to bone registers 150°F (66°C) on an instant-read thermometer and joint between thighs and body registers at least 175°F (80°C), about 45 minutes, reducing heat to 450°F (232°C) if chicken starts to darken too quickly.

-Meanwhile, heat remaining tablespoon oil in small saucepan over high heat until shimmering.
+Meanwhile, heat remaining 1 tablespoon (15ml) oil in a small saucepan over high heat until shimmering.
 Add chicken spine and cook, stirring frequently, until well browned, about 3 minutes.
 Add onion, carrot, and celery and cook, stirring frequently, until beginning to brown, about 3 minutes.
-Add bay leaf and deglaze with vermouth or sherry and 1 cup water, using wooden spoon to scrape up any browned bits from bottom of pan.
+Add bay leaf and deglaze with vermouth or sherry and 1 cup (240ml) water, using a wooden spoon to scrape up any browned bits from bottom of pan.
 Reduce heat to maintain simmer and cook for 20 minutes.
 Strain out solids and return liquid to pan.
-Boil over medium-high heat until approximately 1/3 cup remains, about 7 minutes.
+Boil over medium-high heat until approximately 1/3 cup (80ml) remains, about 7 minutes.
 Whisk in soy sauce, butter, and lemon juice off heat.
 Season to taste with salt and pepper.